Levodopa is one of the main drugs used to treat Parkinson's symptoms. It can be used at all stages of the condition.

 Impulsive and compulsive behaviour

-Some people taking levodopa have problems controlling impulsive and compulsive behaviour.
+A small number of people taking levodopa have problems with impulsive and compulsive behaviour.
 This can also be called impulse control disorder.

 Research has shown that withdrawal symptoms can happen when someone stops taking levodopa very suddenly, perhaps because they are experiencing impulsive and compulsive behaviour.
 It can lead to symptoms including depression, anxiety or pain.
 Any withdrawal from Parkinson’s drugs needs to be done gradually, under the supervision of a health professional, to avoid the risk of developing this syndrome.

 - hallucinations (seeing, hearing, feeling and smelling things that aren’t there)

 Domperidone (Motilium) is the anti-sickness drug of choice to prevent and treat nausea and vomiting caused by levodopa.